 Yet, with its trendy millennial branding and transparent approach to discussing its manufacturing processes, Girlfriend Collective was a refreshing change to my usual shopping habits.
 The American brand was founded by entrepreneur Ellie Dinh in 2016 after she was having trouble finding women’s leggings that were made ethically.
 Seeing a gap in the market, Dinh created her own.

 Girlfriend Collective’s Compressive High-Rise Leggings are made mostly with recycled plastic once destined for landfills.
 Not that you would notice—the leggings have serious mainstream appeal, with the added benefit of being good for the environment.
-Girlfriend Collective seem to have mastered activewear that’s sustainable, size-inclusive and fashionable, making it one of the best eco-conscious fitness brands on the market.
+Girlfriend Collective seems to have mastered activewear that’s sustainable, size-inclusive, and fashionable, making it one of the best eco-conscious fitness brands on the market.

 Girlfriend Collective sit within the affordable and premium price range.
 Its compressive high-rise leggings cost $68 (£62) and promise a lifetime of wear.
 It’s a competitive price, given that other premium brands like Lululemon and Sweaty Betty offer a similar product for a bit more money.